Why does greater diversity matter?

 How does this relate to probiotics?

-While probiotics live on every surface and creature imaginable, the ones used for our probiotics are required to come from people.
+While bacteria live on every surface and creature imaginable, the ones used for our probiotics are required to come from people.
 Yet, there is no stipulation on who.
 And given most microbial research is done on a very homogenous set of people, it is nearly certain this is also who our probiotics are coming from.
 Very few probiotic manufacturers know the diversity of the participants who helped to bring about their products.
 This low diversity in people being researched translates to less opportunity to discover probiotics to support the health goals of a diverse population.

 Supporting your microbial diversity